equinor/septic-config-generator/README.md

 Regarding file naming:
-- It is not necessary to enumerate the files as is done here, but it may make it easier to stay on top of the layout of the final config file.
+- It is not necessary to enumerate the files as is done here, but it may make it easier to understand the layout of the final config file.
-- It is also a good idea to indicate in the file names which of the files contain parameters for substitution.
+- It is also a good idea, although not required, to indicate in the file names which of the files contain parameters for substitution.
 In the example, those files end with `_well`.
-This is of course not required.

 ## The Excel file

 The file `example.xlsx` contains a single worksheet with a simple table.
-This is the file from which we will pick values to insert into the templates.
+This is the file from which we will fetch values to insert into the templates.

-The first row contains the substitution tags.
+The first row contains the identifier tags.
 These tags correspond to the tags you saw in curly braces in the template files.
-Please note that the are case sensitive.
+The tags are case sensitive.

-Each item, in this case well, is listed in the following rows.
-The value in the first column is a unique identifier for the item, and is not available for substitution.
+Each item, in this case each well, is listed in the following rows.
+The value in the first column is a unique identifier for the item, and is not available for substitution in the template.
 The following columns contain the values that will be substituted for the item into the tags that correspond with the values in the first row.

 Please note:
 - As mentioned, the tag names (first row) are case sensitive.
 You must ensure that these are exactly the same as the tags defined in the templates.
-However, any typo here will result in an error message upon config generation.
+Any typo will result in an error message upon config generation, so no need to worry about broken configs.
 - All values must be formatted exactly the way you want them to appear in the final config.
 In most cases, this means you have to ensure the values are strings, not numbers.
 In Excel, this is done by prepending numbers with `'`.
 So if you want `D{{ Id }}` to become `D01` instead of `D1`, you should input `'01` instead of `1` in the Id field.
+- The use of formulas and any kind of text formatting is allowed.

 ## The config file